I’ve been a fan of Ally Bank since the early days and it’s been my main bank for many years.

 Since Ally Bank doesn’t have an active bank promotion, it’s hard to compare but here are a few great live offers.

-Chase Bank’s best checking bonus offer live will give you $200 when you open a new Chase Total Checking account and set up and receive a direct deposit within 60 days.
+Chase Bank’s best checking bonus offer live will give new Chase checking customers $200 when they open a Chase Total Checking account and set up and receive a direct deposit within 60 days.
 You have to keep the account open for at least 6 months or the bonus will be taken back.
 There is a $12 monthly service fee that is easy to get waived, such as having a monthly direct deposit of $500 or more.

 If you don’t want to mess with a direct deposit but you have a large balance, Citi’s promotional offer is exceptional if you have $50,000 to move over.
 Get $700 when you deposit $50,000 in new-to-Citibank funds and maintain it for 60 days.
 This offer is also possible with “just” $15,000 in new funds but the bonus drops to $300.